RIR360/development/journal/2025/september.md

 ## 08/02/2025
 - Time flies so fast that emotional breakdown seems to be illegal.
 - Make your systems so smooth that a bunch of works goes one after another.
+- The more smoother your system is the more you can accelerate.